Pulgasari/react-svg-loading-spinners/README.md

 > A collection of [SVG Spinners](https://github.com/n3r4zzurr0/svg-spinners) components for React.

-It is a frok from ...
+It is a frok of ... by ... .

-But with some changes.
-By default the color is set to 'currentColor' so the icons would simply take the same color as the text of the parent div.
+But I did some changes.
+By default the `color` property is set to `currentColor`, so the icons would simply take the same color as the text of the parent `<div>` if there is not `color` property set.

-Addition there is only a single `size` attribute instead of `width` and `height`
+Addition there is only a single `size` property instead of `width` and `height`.

 ## Installation